Leather Buying Guide

 When it comes to leather, it's unfortunate that not all sellers indicate whether it is full grain or split leather, despite significant disparities in quality, price, and appearance.
 Animal hides are typically thicker than necessary and undergo splitting into different layers.
 The top layer, known as full grain or nerf leather, is the most valuable due to its superior strength, elasticity, and aesthetics.
 In contrast, the lower layers, referred to as split leather, are of lower quality and commonly used for linings or printing with foil.
 At Leatherbox, we primarily focus on offering full grain leather, but we do have a selection of split leather available for lining purposes at an affordable price.
 Our product pages always specify the type of leather we provide.

-On the other hand, permanent leather collections offer the advantage of being consistently available for reorder.
+At Leatherbox, even within our limited collections, we place a strong emphasis on sustainability and transparency.
+We provide guarantees regarding the origin and application of our limited leather options.
+On the other hand, our fixed collections offer the advantage of being consistently available for reorder.
 Designers can work with color charts and specialize in specific leather types.
 Furthermore, the origin, certifications, and other essential leather properties are clearly defined.
-Although permanent collections may have a relatively higher price point, they ensure makers consistency and eliminate the need for relying on leftover stock.
+Although fixed collections may have a relatively higher price point, they ensure makers consistency and eliminate the need for relying on leftover stock.